SyedAshiqSorife/SyedAshiqSorife/README.md

 I made this introduction for your clear idea of my skills and my github overview.

-- 🔭 I’m currently working on upwork
+- 🔭 I’m currently working on Flutter development
-- 🌱 I’m currently learning Software Quality Assurance
+- 🌱 I learned Software Quality Assurance
 - 👯 I’m looking to collaborate on github
 - 🤔 I’m looking for help with test automation
 - ⚡ Fun fact: I love to sing with me alone and dance in music😊